patch-34/6-Voice-generator/README.md

 ## Overview
 34birds 6-Voice Generator is a lightweight multi-oscillator sound generator built as a JSFX plugin for REAPER.
+Built as a pure JSFX (EEL2) plugin for REAPER

 It is designed for:
 - procedural sound design